 Klonopin and the Dangers of Abuse

-When abused, Klonopin can have dangerous and even deadly side effects, so it is essential that if you or someone you know is suffering through Klonopin addiction, you contact Zinnia Healing for professional help.
+When abused, Klonopin can have dangerous and even deadly side effects, so it is essential that if you or someone you know is suffering through Klonopin addiction, you contact Zinnia Health for professional help.

 How Does Klonopin Work?

 Klonopin works by binding to GABA receptors in the brain, increasing the effects of the neurotransmitter GABA.
 This mechanism of action decreases neuronal excitability throughout the nervous system, leading to a feeling of calm.
 Here are some of the primary use cases for Klonopin.